Using RSA Authentication Manager for PAM

 Advantages of RSA-PAM Integration

-Integrating RSA authentication with PAM gives an organization an extra layer of control over privileged access.
+Integrating RSA authentication with Privileged Access Management gives an organization an extra layer of control over privileged access.
 The integration provides a strong correlation between user identities and privileged sessions, tying the organization’s overall RSA identity authentication system of record with privileged account access.
 It cuts the risk of an unknown person acting as an administrator of a system.
 In order for an outsider to mount an attack, he would have to penetrate both the RSA system and the PAM solution — a multi-tiered approach to security that offers powerful defense in depth.